-As I said earlier, the choice of monitor display is really important.
-You are going to spend a lot of hours looking at the screen.
 The choice of an LCD or CRT display can be a matter of individual choice.
-I have a personal preference for using LCDs, but CRT monitors like the Barco and Sony Artisan are also popular with a lot of photographers.
-Once you have chosen a good display you need to consider how you are going to calibrate and fine-tune the display.
+Although Sony, Eizo, Viewsonic, Phillips and NEC still appear to be selling CRTs, I have a personal preference for using LCDs.
+Once you have chosen a good display you need to consider how you are going to calibrate and fine-tune it.
 This is crucial and if it is done right it will mean you can trust the colors you see on the screen.
-And what you see on the display will end up looking the same in print.
-Now not so long ago, the cost of a large display, plus a decent video card would have cost a fortune and monitor display calibrators were specialist items.
-These days, a basic monitor calibration and profiling device can cost about the same as an external hard drive.
-And so I would urge anyone setting up a computer system for Photoshop, should put a monitor display calibrator high on their spending list.
-A standard colorimeter like the Eye-One Display 2 from Gretag Macbeth is easy to setup and use and all the necessary software will be supplied to enable you to calibrate and build a profile for your monitor.
+You are going to be spending a lot of time looking at the display as you work in Photoshop and you will naturally want to see print results that match what you saw on the screen.
+In the long run you are going to save yourself an awful lot of time and frustration if you calibrate and profile the screen properly from the start.
+Not so long ago, the cost of a large screen, plus a decent video card, would have cost a small fortune and monitor display calibrators were specialist items.
+These days, a basic monitor calibration and profiling device can cost about the same as an external hard drive, so I would urge anyone setting up a computer system for Photoshop to put a monitor display calibrator high on their spending list.
+A standard colorimeter like the Eye-One Display 2 from Gretag MacBeth is easy to set up and use and all the necessary software will be supplied to enable you to calibrate and build a profile for your monitor.

 All the monitor display calibrator products I have tested will automatically place a profile for your monitor in the correct folder in your system and you are then ready to start working straight away in Photoshop with a properly calibrated display.
-Once you are in Photoshop you need to make sure you are using the right Color Settings for your workflow: see page 109 for instructions on how to check if you are using the right settings for a photography setup.
+Once you are in Photoshop you need to make sure you are using the right color settings for your workflow: see page 110 for instructions on how to check if you are using the right settings for a photography setup.
 Once that is done, the Color Settings will remain set until you change them.
-After that, all you need to worry about is making sure that the calibration and profiling for your display is kept up-to-date.
+And after that, all you need to worry about is making sure that the calibration and profiling for your display is kept up to date.
 If you are using a CRT type display, this should probably be done about once a week.

-If you are using a LCD type display, the profiling is just as important, but regular calibration will not be quite so critical.
+If you are using an LCD type display, the profiling is just as important, but regular calibration will not be quite so critical.
 Checking once a month will probably be enough.

 Color management does not have to be intimidatingly complex and nor does it have to be expensive.
-So the question is do you want good color or simply OK color?
-Or, to put it another way, how can you afford not to?
+So the question is, do you want good color or simply OK color?
+Or, to put it another way, can you afford not to?